nealcrook/nascom/sdcard/NASdsk/README.md

 * Write SDSTDIN, to allow import of (eg BASIC) programs in ASCII format
 * Write a print spooler that spools to a file on the SD card
-* Create a NASCOM ROM to interface NASDOS to this hardware
-* Merge the nascom_sdcard and NAScas code-bases so that you can connect to PIO and/or UART with the same board.

 ## Construction